RSKriegs/finnhub-streaming-data-pipeline/README.md

 - Developing CI/CD pipeline

-The current CI_build.yml file is a remnant of old docker-compose version and setting up CI for Kubernetes & Terraform, along with pipeline testing, would require much more work, which was not necessary for me as I was developing everything locally.
+The current CI_build.yml file is a remnant of old docker-compose version and setting up CI for Kubernetes & Terraform, along with pipeline testing, would require much more work, which was not necessary for me as I was developing & testing everything locally.
 However, it would be essential to implement that on a larger scale deployment, along with adding CD for cloud deployment.

 - Visualization tool